6:02 AM, Oct 25, 2003

 12:28 AM, Oct 27, 2003

-Blas wants you to know:
+Blas was sure you'd want to know:

 Come on, light beer has its time and place....
 Like hot days, with pizza, or for tailgating before noon.
 I would agree though,"America needs to rediscover beer"